 These are just some of numerous informative and practical guides that we have created to help you solve your flat or metal roofing problems, find information on roofing materials and contractors.
 Let us know what you think of the new platform, the design of this site, and how we could make navigation / usability better and more comfortable for you.
 Enjoy!
 Sincerely, Leo – CoolFlatRoof.com

-Discover a permanent solution to low-slope roof leaks on shed dormers and other flat roofs.
+Discover a permanent solution to leaks on shed dormers and other flat roofs

 The problem with shed dormer roofs is that often asphalt shingles or rolled roofing materials are used, and the seams on such roofs are held together with adhesives – usually tar that melts under the sun’s heat and seals the seam.
 When asphalt shingle is used in such roof assembly, the joints between the shingles and the overlaps between them are an easy way for water to penetrate the roof.
 In the winter, moisture between shingles freezes, expands and breaks the seal.
 At this point, the roof leaks constantly, and no matter how many patch jobs you do, it will still leak.
 Also, a low slope on the roof greatly shortens the life of the shingles.
 Not to mention that when shingles are installed on a pitch of less than 3 in 12″, the warranty is immediately void on them.

-While many roofing contractors will try to convince you that with the use of Ice & Water shield such as Grace (considered by many to be one of the best I/W shield products), will make your roof water-tight and leaks free, the real life experience shows that even on a steeper slope such as 3 or even 4 in 12, the roof still leaks, and Ice dams find its way inside your house.
+While many roofing contractors will try to convince you that with the use of Ice & Water shield such as Grace (considered by many to be one of the best I/W shield products), will make your roof water-tight and leaks free, real life experience shows that even on a steeper slope, such as 3 or even 4 in 12, the roof still leaks, and Ice dams leaks find their way inside your house.

 A metal roof could be used to solve the constant roof leaks and ice dams on such low slope roofs, but in this particular case (the picture above), the pitch of the roof is too low for even a standing seam metal roof to work, and the best solution in this case would be an IB Flat and Low-slope roofing membrane.
 Besides, standing seam would cost double of what an IB flat roof cost would be.